abcorrea/powerlifted/README.md

 - `yannakakis`: Same as above but replaces the final join of the full reducer method by the Yannakakis' project-join program.

+### Available Options for STATE REPR.:

+- `sparse`: Use the sparse state representation where a state is only represented by the facts that are true in this state.
+- `extensional`: Use the extensional representation where a state is a bitset where the ith-bit is true if the fact associated to it is true in this state.
+This representation requires the grounding of facts (but not of actions) which, right now, is performed in the search component.

 ## Components
  - Translator
  - Search component

 ## Requirements
  - C++ 17
+ - CMake 3.12+
  - Python 3.5+

 ## Limitations